delta6626/learning-c/notes/variablesAndValues.md

 ### `char`

 Stores a single character or a single byte of data.
 Used for character-based input and output.
 It typically occupies 1 byte of memory.
 Characters are stored as ASCII values, so `'A'` is actually stored as the integer 65.
 The `char` type can be signed or unsigned, depending on the compiler.
+Use single quotes when assigning values to a `char` variable.

 ### `int`